himanshu2454/Kunteksto/docs_source/source/start.rst

 .. note::

+    It is **HIGHLY RECOMMEDED** that you read through this entire, short tutorial before beginning.
+You will gain more insight and save time if you follow this advice.

     There is an example of a complete database, model and data set in the example_data/Demo_with_semantics.zip archive.

 Kunteksto includes a demo data file *Demo.csv*, that you can use to create your first model and data translation.
 This is a screenshot of the entire file as depicted in a spreadsheet.